nazirul-amin/nazirul-amin/README.md

 <h1 align="left">Hi, I'm Nazirul</h1>
 <br>

 <p align="left">I’m a software developer with a passion for web and mobile technologies.
 I enjoy working on full-stack projects and always seek to improve my skills in various programming languages and frameworks.
 My main focus areas include backend development, frontend frameworks, and mobile app development.
-Outside of coding, I love exploring new tools and technologies that can help me build better, faster, and more scalable applications.</p>
+Outside of works, I love exploring new tools and technologies that can help me build better, faster, and more scalable applications.</p>

 <p align="left">Feel free to check out my work and reach out if you'd like to collaborate on exciting projects!</p>